hainworldhq/hain-whitepaper/README.md

 - public entry points
 - working principles
 - system landscape interpretation
+- architecture direction
+- narrative and public structure
+- terminology and interpretation
+- toolkit direction and practical entry
 - future narrative expansion

 At the current stage, this repository is not intended to present HAIN as a fully commercialized platform.
 It is intended to provide a clear and stable public-facing framework narrative.